Nickchapman3773/Uranium-Fever/docs/setupinstructions.md

 :::

 - Open `Windows Security` from the `Start Menu`.
-- Open `App & Browser Control` in the left sidebar.
+- Open `App & Browser Control` from the left sidebar.
 - Open `Exploit Protection Settings` under `Exploit Protection`.
 - Set `Force Randomization for Images (Mandatory ASLR)` to `Use Default (Off)`.